Crimson-Wizard/M-L-Trees/README.md

 M.L Trees is a site that will be used for customers requiring domestic tree work in the Hertforshire area.
 The aim is for potential customers to be able to vist the site to request a qoute or information regarding a tree and get a brief understanding of who they will be hiring and the kind of work that can be carried out.

-The website is currently ready to go live however in the future i would like to add a customer testimonials section once customer feedback has been collected.

 ![image of respomsive design](readme-docs/responsive.design.png)

 ## Features